Center for Democracy and Technology: Funding

-One-third of CDT's funding comes from foundations and associated grants such as the MacArthur Foundation, while another third of the organization's annual budget comes from industry sources including various companies such as Amazon, Facebook, Microsoft, and Apple among other high-profile tech oriented businesses.
-The remainder is split among an annual fundraising dinner known in DC circles as the "tech prom", Cy Pres awards, and other sources.
-In 2020, of the $5,689,369 generated through donations from outlets such as foundations and large corporations, most of the funding was used for programs relating to education and research in the organization ($4,655,316).
-The remaining $1,034,053 would be used for other expenses, with $224,012 going to public events, $280,000 going toward further fundraising for future projects, and $530,041 going to administration within the organization's staff.
+One-third of CDT's funding comes from foundations and associated grants such as the MacArthur Foundation, while another third of the organization's annual budget comes from industry sources including various companies such as Amazon, Meta Platforms, Microsoft, TikTok and Apple, among other high-profile tech oriented businesses.
+The remainder is split among an annual fundraising dinner known in DC circles as the "tech prom", Cypress awards, and other sources.
+In 2020, of the $5,689,369 generated through donations from outlets such as foundations and large corporations, the majority of funding ($4,655,316) was used for programs relating to education and research.
+The remaining $1,034,053 was dedicated to other expenses, with $224,012 going to public events, $280,000 going towards further fundraising for future projects, and $530,041 going to organizational administration.